Killing of Timothy Wiltsey: Arrest, trial, and sentencing

 On August 6, 2014, which would have been Timmy's 29th birthday, following a sealed indictment by a grand jury, Lodzinski was arrested in Florida and charged with her son's murder.
 After reviewing extensive legal arguments from the defense and prosecution, New Jersey Superior Court Judge Dennis Nieves issued a key pretrial ruling that "Lodzinski's active omission and hindrances to the investigation through her statements may reasonably establish circumstantial evidence of her guilt."
 Other evidence was excluded: New Jersey does not allow failed polygraph tests as evidence in criminal trials, and Nieves also ruled that Lodzinski's self-kidnapping hoax could not be presented to the jury.
 He also disallowed the prosecution from presenting an expert witness on women who kill their children.

 As the trial approached, Crocco continued to build the case.
 Lodzinski's brother Michael, her former fiancé from that time and her landlady did not recognize the blanket.
 Shortly before the trial, with coverage increasing in the media, a friend of Blair-Dilcher's who had "once in a while" babysat Wiltsey and had initially recalled a blanket with a different pattern identified the blanket from the Raritan Center site as one she had seen in the house in the early 1990s.
 The week afterwards, another woman who in her teens had occasionally babysat Wiltsey also told police the blanket was in the house at the time.
 Photographs of the interior of the house from when Lodzinski lived there showed different blankets.

 The criminal trial began in March 2016.
-Prosecutors presented the case history from 1991, focusing jurors' attention on the changes in Lodzinski's story, her omission of Florida Fulfillment from her work history, and her unemotional demeanor later on the case, particularly when she was told that Wiltsey's body had been found.
+Prosecutors presented the case history from 1991, focusing jurors' attention on the changes in Lodzinski's story, her omission of Florida Fulfillment from her work history, and her unemotional demeanor later on in the case, particularly when she was told that Wiltsey's body had been found.
 A woman who recalled waiting in line, and briefly chatting, with Lodzinski at the carnival testified that she did not see Wiltsey, nor did Lodzinski speak of him.